A Brief History of Photoshop and How It Changed the World

 It started as a side project

 The year was 1987.
 Thomas Knoll was a Ph.D. student at the University of Michigan, studying computer vision.
-He had a brand-new Macintosh Plus, which had a tiny black-and-white screen and could not display grayscale images.
+He had a brand-new Macintosh Plus, a beige all-in-one with a 9-inch black-and-white screen, 1 MB of RAM, and an 8 MHz processor.
+It could not display grayscale images.

 That bothered him.
-So he wrote a little program in Pascal that could show grayscale pictures on a monochrome display by faking it with patterns of dots.
+So he wrote a little program in Pascal that could show grayscale pictures on a monochrome display by faking it with patterns of dots, a technique called dithering.
 He called it Display.

 It was not meant to be a product.
-It was just a tool he made for himself.
+It was just a tool he made for himself, partly to have something to look at while he tested image-processing routines for his dissertation.

 Two brothers, one Mac